colak/csf-docs/general/mac-amp-setup.md

 # Setting up an AMP stack on a Macintosh computer

+_We describe setting up a web development environment on a Macintosh computer.
+The primary software involved includes an **Apache** web server, a **MySQL** database server, and **PHP** as the associated scripting language.
+Such an arrangement is often called an **AMP** stack.
+Even if you only ever use the web server, you’ll still have all three components configured and available.
+We also cover how to upgrade components, when necessary, and demonstrate the basics of setting up a website with a content management system, putting all three components to work.

-_These running instructions describe setting up an AMP development environment (a.k.a.
-AMP stack) on a Macintosh computer. **AMP** stands for **Apache** (the web server), **MySQL** (the database server), and **PHP** (the scripting language).
-These instructions are written for those who’ve never used their built-in web server before and may not be experts on the command-line.
-There is a deliberate effort to teach here, not just list cryptic commands for you to robotically check off.
+These instructions are written for Mac owners who do not identify as “developers”, have never used the built-in web server before, and may not be experts on the command-line.
+These instructions are written with a deliberate effort to teach, not just get through it as fast as possible.
 These instructions will be maintained to the latest macOS version, currently Sierra versioin 10.12._

 ***